Infrastructure Networks

 Many applications (e.g., drone delivery, mobile sensor networks, autonomous driving) require robots to interact with each other and potentially with human agents in complex shared environments.
 Successfully managing these interactions in a safe and resilient manner requires communication, coordination, and the ability to anticipate the behaviour of other agents in the environment using limited communication and computing resources.

-I’m interested in using tools from distributed optimization and algorithmic game theory to enable resilient self-optimizing behaviours in multi-robot systems and endow autonomous agents with the ability to reason about how their actions influence the behaviour of others.
+I’m interested in using tools from distributed optimization, information theory, and game theory to endow autonomous agents with the ability to reason about how their actions influence the behaviour of others.